Guides

 Do I have to switch the panels on each day?

-No. They are always on.
+No. They're always on.

 How long do solar panels last for?

-You should get another 10-15 years of use beyond this.
+Solar panels usually have a 25-year manufacturers' performance guarantee and you should get another 10 to 15 years of use beyond this.

 Do I need planning permission for solar panels?